CocktailJS/cocktailjs.github.io/_posts/guides/2013-04-17-quick-start.md

 $ npm init
 ````

-# Install CocktailJS as a dependency
+# Install cocktailJS as a dependency

 The package.json file structure defines some aspects of our project.
 The more important in this case is our depencies list.
 All the modules described as depencies will be installed in your project using `npm`.